leanprover/fp-lean/functional-programming-lean/src/monads/arithmetic.md

 ```lean
 {{#example_decl Examples/Monads/Many.lean fromList}}
 ```
-Similarly, once a search has been specified, it can be convenient to extract either a set number of values, or all the values:
+Similarly, once a search has been specified, it can be convenient to extract either a number of values, or all the values:
 ```lean
 {{#example_decl Examples/Monads/Many.lean take}}
 ```